 Ring modulation is a type of amplitude modulation signal processing function.
 It utilizes a carrier wave and a modulator wave and produces multiple frequencies from these two signals.
 The frequencies produced are the sidebands (the sums and differences of the frequencies of the carrier and modulator signals).

-To put it in a more straightforward fashion, ring modulation multiplies two input signals together to create two brand-new frequencies which are the sum and difference of the input frequencies.
+To put it more straightforwardly, ring modulation multiplies two input signals together to create two brand-new frequencies, which are the sum and difference of the input frequencies.

 A device capable of ring modulation is referred to as a ring modulator.
 These electronic devices are most often seen with synthesizer units or modules.
 As the title of this article suggests, they are also designed in the form of guitar pedals.

 The label of “ring modulation” is derived from the analog circuit that produces the effect.
 This circuit utilizes several diodes in the shape of a ring, as is shown below: